Opononi: European settlement

-In 1855, John Webster, who had arrived in New Zealand in 1841, bought 700 acres of rough land at Opononi and established a homestead and pastoral farm which he developed into a showplace, entertaining vice-royalty several times.
+John Webster arrived in New Zealand in 1841.
+In 1855, he bought 700 acres of rough land at Opononi, and established a homestead and pastoral farm.
+He developed this into a showplace, entertaining vice-royalty several times.
 He also built a wharf, gum-store and a trading store.
 In 1894, Webster put the house and farm on the market.
 The store and gum store were taken over by Alfred Sprye Andrewes who later converted the gum store into a two storey hotel.

 20th century

 The Opononi Post and Telephone was opened in 1892 and operated until 1989.
 The road between Opononi and Ōmāpere was developed in the mid 1930s leading to ribbon development.
 In 1959, a fire destroyed the Opononi Hotel and Opononi Store.

 Opononi became famous throughout New Zealand in the summer of 1955 and 1956 due to the exploits of a dolphin called Opo.

 Marae

 Opononi and Pakanae have two marae affiliated with the Ngāpuhi hapū of Ngāti Korokoro, Ngāti Whārara and Te Poukā: